pixel-paul/SonataEasyExtendsBundle/Resources/doc/reference/why.rst

 .. note::

-    Note that the `--dest` option allows you to choose the target directory, such as `src`.
+    Note that the `--d` option allows you to choose the target directory, such as `src`.
 Default destination is `app/`.